be-heroes/open-transformer-specification/specification.md

 ## High-Level Architecture
 OTS consists of three main components:

-**Data Format Specification**: Defines the structure and contents of data that can be ingested by LLM transformers.
+**Data format specification**: Defines the structure and contents of data that can be ingested by LLM transformers.

 **API and SDK**: Provides a set of APIs and SDKs that LLM transformer implementations should follow to enable seamless integration.